AnkushRajMaheYam/Temperature-Converter/README.md

 # Temperature-Converter

-This is simple but most reliable Tempreture Convter application to use for interchange temperature parameter in Degree Celsius, Kelvin & Fahrenheit in realtime.
+This is simple but most reliable Temperature Converter application to use for interchange temperature parameter in Degree Celsius, Kelvin & Fahrenheit in realtime.
 This website made using HTML, CSSk & JavaScript.

 ## Features
 - Convert Real time Temperature Measurment Unit.